 As with other forts, a town soon sprang up nearby, some four miles to the northwest of the post, just beyond the military reserve.
 First surveyed in 1867, the town was called Ellsworth, though the fort changed its name to Fort Harker in the same year.
 With the railroad completed to Fort Harker in July of 1867, the new town quickly overflowed with frontiersmen of every kind, soon boasting more than 2,000 people.

-Within the first three months, the new town sported several houses, three grocery stores, a hardware store, dry goods, boots, and no doubt, a number of saloons.
+Within the first three months, the new town sported several houses, three grocery stores, a hardware store, dry goods, boots, and several saloons.

-But for its quick growth, it also suffered a number of near-fatal blows the first year.
+But for its quick growth, it also suffered several near-fatal blows in the first year.
 When the Smoky Hill River raged out of its banks, it left the town standing in nearly four feet of water.
-At about the same time, a cholera epidemic broke out at Fort Harker, soon spreading to Ellsworth.
+A cholera epidemic broke out at Fort Harker at about the same time, soon spreading to Ellsworth.
 Many of the city’s earlier settlers fled in fear.
 Those that stayed soon moved the townsite to higher ground to the west, and the town began to prosper again.

 Ellsworth businessmen, anticipating the shift in the cattle trade from Abilene, moved the Drovers Cottage, once owned by Joseph McCoy, to Ellsworth in 1872.
 It could accommodate 175 guests and stable 50 carriages and 100 horses.
 Numerous other businesses also sprang up, profiting immensely from the cowboys.